mradile/dockerauthgenerator/README.md

 ### Password as Parameter

+Most simple way is to provide the password as flag argument:

 ```bash
 dockerauthgenerator -r some.registry.com:5000 -l loginName -p somePassword
 ```

 ### Password read from Terminal

-If the password parameter is omitted the password is read from terminal
+If the password parameter is omitted,  the password is read from terminal:

 ```bash
 dockerauthgenerator -r some.registry.com:5000 -l loginName
 ```

 ### Password read from stdin

+You can also pipe the password from stdin:

 ```bash
 echo somePassword | dockerauthgenerator -r some.registry.com:5000 -l loginName --s
 ```